LuisGustavoBR/linuxtips-linux-for-cloud-native/01 - Hybrid Lab Environment and SSH/README.md

 ---

-# 1.2 Local Lab Environment: VirtualBox and Ubuntu Server
+# Module 1 - Lesson 2: Local Lab Environment: VirtualBox and Ubuntu Server

-## Installing VirtualBox
+## 1. Installing VirtualBox

 VirtualBox is a Type 2 hypervisor that allows virtual machines to run on top of an existing operating system.